rust-lang/rfcs/text/3040-enum-as-to-into.md

 +
-+For legacy reasons, these enumerations can also be cast to integer types with +the `as` operator by a [numeric cast], but this is not recommended as it can +have surprising and unsafe results, and may cease to be supported in a +future version of Rust.
++For legacy reasons, these enumerations can also be cast to integer types with +the `as` operator by a [numeric cast], but this is not recommended as it can +have unexpectedly truncating results, and may cease to be supported in a +future version of Rust.
 +
 +The enumeration can optionally specify which integer each